gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : MUST be set to zero on transmit and MUST be ignored on receipt.

 Chunk Length: 16 bits (unsigned integer)
-: This value holds the length of the Protection Engines field in bytes plus 4.
+: This value holds the length of the Protection Solutions Indicator field in bytes plus 4.

 Protection Solutions Indicator: 32 bits (unsigned integer) : This value is set by default to zero.
 It uses the different